Zazzle is the latest commerce platform to test out social selling.

 This year, 700,000 designers published designs to Zazzle — half of whom have earned revenue, according to Zazzle.
 And so far, over 250 sellers have earned six-figures in commissions.
 In total, the platform has paid out nearly $300 million to sellers, the company said.
 Zazzle itself has benefitted from its quarantine-friendly assortment this year, with its puzzle sales growing by 4,000%, Beaver said.

-The U.S. may be the next geography to more widely adopt social selling, Jeffrey Rayport, a lecturer at Harvard Business School, told Modern Retail recently.
+The U.S. may be the next geography to more widely adopt social selling, Jeffrey Rayport, a senior lecturer at Harvard Business School, told Modern Retail recently.
 “It’s hard for me to believe that a phenomenon would get so big in one part of the world but not translate to another,” Rayport said of live selling’s U.S. prospects.
 The fact that big tech platforms like Facebook and Amazon “want to invest in social selling is telling,” Rayport noted.
 He equated the model to a modern day QVC or HSN.

 Indeed, retailers and platforms have increasingly latched onto livestreaming as a way to drive sales and interact with shoppers.
 For example, as early as April, Shopify began integrating live videos into its clients’ storefronts.
 And most recently, Facebook began allowing brands to test streaming via Facebook Shops.
 Meanwhile, Amazon has been aggressively courting influencers to host Amazon Live events.